 Once again, we proudly present our Annual Water Quality Report, also referred to as a Consumer Confidence Report (CCR).
-This CCR covers compliance testing completed through December 2017.
-We are pleased to tell you that our compliance with state and federal drinking water regulations remains exemplary.
-As in the past, we are committed to delivering the best quality drinking water.
+This CCR covers compliance testing completed through December 2019.
+As in the past, we are committed to delivering high quality drinking water.
 To that end, we remain vigilant in meeting the challenges of source water protection, water conservation, environmental compliance, sustainability and community education while continuing to serve the needs of all our water users.